 02 of 09

 It's tempting to seek out the fanciest looking bottle of cleaner that promises to make our laminate floors look fabulous.
 Many cleaners can dull the look of our laminate floors.
 This is especially true when cleaners are overused.
 If you have a laminate floor cleaner that you love, be sure to follow the usage instructions.
 It's tempting to think that more soap equals cleaner, but that isn't true.
 Often all that a laminate floor needs to make it clean is a good dusting, or a light mopping with water only.
-One of my favorite cleaners to add to my mopping solution is a few tablespoons of ammonia-free glass cleaner.
+A simple cleaner to add to your mopping solution is a few tablespoons of ammonia-free glass cleaner.
 Others have success using just a few drops of mild dish soap.
 Be sure to try any mopping solutions in a hidden area of the floor to make sure they don't discolor or damage your laminate.

 03 of 09

 Vacuuming and Sweeping

 Laminate floors need to be swept or vacuumed often to keep them clean.
 Dirt is an enemy to laminate since it scratches and dulls the finish of the floor.
 However, sweeping or vacuuming improperly can do more damage to your laminate than the dirt.
 If you use a vacuum cleaner, be sure to turn the brush roll off to avoid scratching the surface of your floor.
 For sweeping, a clean microfiber dust mop can be more gentle on the floor than bristle brooms.

 04 of 09